-Chaplains at NYU Langone’s Tisch Hospital are available weekdays from 9:00AM to 5:00PM.
-Chaplains at NYU Langone’s Hospital for Joint Diseases are available by request.
+Chaplains at NYU Langone’s Tisch Hospital, Kimmel Pavilion, and Hassenfeld Children’s Hospital—34th Street are available weekdays from 9:00AM to 5:00PM.
+Chaplains at NYU Langone Orthopedic Hospital are available by request.
 If you would like to speak to a chaplain, rabbi, or priest after hours, please ask your nurse to page the chaplain on call.

 Chaplain Brasco is a board-certified chaplain.
 She received her bachelor’s degree from Duke University and her master’s degree in divinity from Yale University.
-She leads spirituality groups for patients in the adult inpatient psychiatry unit at Tisch Hospital and has broad experience working with patients in the intensive care unit.
-Prior to her chaplaincy work, Ms. Brasco worked as a staff member at Episcopal churches and as a consultant to the national office of the Episcopal Church.
-She also served as a delegate from the Anglican Consultative Council to the United Nations’ Commission on the Status of Women.
+She leads spirituality groups for patients in the inpatient psychiatry unit at Tisch Hospital and has broad experience working with patients in the intensive care unit.
+Before her chaplaincy work, Ms. Brasco worked as a staff member at Episcopal churches and as a consultant to the national office of the Episcopal Church.
+She also served as a delegate from the Anglican Consultative Council to the United Nations Commission on the Status of Women.

-Elder Rosemarie Napoli is a candidate in the Presbyterian church to be a minister of word and sacrament.
-She has special interest in working with people with addictions and those living with human immunodeficiency virus (HIV) and acquired immunodeficiency syndrome (AIDS).
+Elder Napoli is a candidate in the Presbyterian Church to be a minister of word and sacrament.
+She has special interest in working with people with addictions and those living with HIV and AIDS.
 Elder Napoli serves as a pastoral resident at Fourth Avenue Presbyterian Church in Bay Ridge, Brooklyn.

 Rev. Stephen Okeke, Roman Catholic Priest